Fintan-contents/nablarch-system-development-guide/en/Nablarch-system-development-guide/README.md

 * Ensure that the content provided by Nablarch (development standards, check tools, etc.) is used effectively
 * Clear description of the most suitable method combining the contents of [Fintan](https://fintan.jp/) and Nablarch
-* Clear description of how to proceed optimally from external design, which is a specialized area of Nablarch, to Programming Unit testing
+* Clear description of how to proceed optimally from external design, which is a specialized area of Nablarch, to Programming and Unit testing
 * Demonstration of the effective way of testing with Nablarch
 * Enabling a person who is not familiar with Nablarch (experienced in application development) to carry out development preparation and promotion confidently using the shortest route
 * Guide persons having experience using other frameworks (Struts, Spring) on the correct usage of Nablarch